 “Your condition is critical, still,” she said, stepping back from the right side of my bed, “but your prognosis is now guarded instead of poor.”

-“Both good news and bad news in that one,” Kathy went on, moving to the bottom of the bed to pull something from a holder placed somewhere there that I couldn’t see.
+“Both good news and bad news in that one,” Kathy went on, moving to the bottom of the bed to pull something from a holder placed somewhere that I couldn’t see.

 I had no question for her, so I didn’t reply, simply staring at her and waiting.